iechor/docs/content/scout/_index.md

 grid:
   - title: Quickstart
     link: /scout/quickstart/
-    description: Learn what Docker Scout can do, and how to get started.
+    description: Learn what iEchor Scout can do, and how to get started.
     icon: explore
   - title: Image analysis
     link: /scout/image-analysis/